 Born in Paris, Tania began learning the violin at the age of nine, later achieving a violin diploma at the Regional Conservatoire of Rueil-Malmaison.
-Tania moved to Switzerland to complete her bachelor’s degree at the Haute Ecole de Musique de Genève before continuing her studies with a Master of Arts in Performance with Sergey Ostrovsky, and has recently completed a Master of Arts in Music Pedagogy at the Conservatorio della Svizzera Italiana.
+Tania moved to Switzerland to complete her bachelor’s degree at the Haute Ecole de Musique de Genève before continuing her studies with a Master of Arts in Performance with Sergey Ostrovsky, and has completed a Master of Arts in Music Pedagogy at the Conservatorio della Svizzera Italiana.

 As a student in Switzerland, Tania was fortunate to play under the baton of Emmanuel Krivine, Kazuki Yamada and Tomas Netopil and has participated in several master classes with Ivry Gitlis, Stefan Picard, Sylvie Gazeau and Olivier Charlier.